Beef and cauliflower make for the perfect pair in this chunky beef stew that is brightened with the flavors of white wine.

 - 1 bay leaf

-- ½ c semi-dry white wine (cabernet or pino grigio)
+- ½ c semi-dry white wine (cabernet sauvignon or pino grigio)

 - 1 lb cauliflower, cut into bite-size chunks

-- Spray a large, Dutch oven (4-6 qt), with oil.
-Heat the pot over high heat.
+- Heat oil in a large Dutch oven (4-6 qt), over high heat.
 Add your beef cubes and brown the meat, 3-5 min.
 Remove meat to a bowl and set aside.

-- If needed, spray your Dutch oven again with oil.
-Add onions and carrot chunks and sauté until golden, 10 min.
-Add mushrooms, celery, and garlic, and sauté 2-3 min.
+- If needed, add a little more oil.
+Add the onions and carrot chunks and sauté until golden, 10 min.
+Add the mushrooms, celery, and garlic, and sauté 2-3 min.

-- Reduce heat to medium.
+- Reduce the heat to medium.
 Add tomato paste, bay, thyme, and pepper.
 Mix until evenly distributed.

-- Add wine and deglaze the pan, scraping up any stuck bits of goodness with a flat wooden spoon.)
-(You wouldn’t want to scratch the pan!)
+- Add the wine and deglaze the pan, scraping up any stuck bits of goodness with a flat wooden spoon.

-- Return beef to the pan and simmer, 2-3 minutes to reduce the wine.
+- Return the beef to the pan and simmer, 2-3 minutes to reduce the wine.

-- While the wine is simmering, in a small bowl, pour the beef broth into the flour.
-Whisk until smooth.
+- While the wine is simmering, in a small bowl, pour a little beef broth into the flour.
+Whisk until a smooth paste forms, then add more broth, until it is all combined and smooth.
 Add the broth mixture to the Dutch oven.

 - Bring the pot to a simmer, then reduce the heat to medium-low and simmer 45 min to 2 hours.
 (The longer you simmer, the more tender the meat will become.)